 Research supports the positive impact of stewardship on investment performance, with evidence showing that engagement pays off financially and non-financially.
-Successful engagement can translate into significant outperformance; studies have shown that engagement can generate higher annualised returns of up to 7.1% per annum while also leading to lower downside risk.
+Successful engagement can translate into significant outperformance; studies have shown that engagement can generate higher annualised returns of up to 7.1% per annum1 while also leading to lower downside risk2.

 Hermes outlines the following critical success factors to realising its stewardship vision over the next decade:

 - Strong stewardship will be at the heart of the way investment managers fulfil their business purpose: sustainable wealth creation for all investors who entrust us with their capital.

 - Stewardship will be a driving force in investment decision-making and fully integrated into every area of investment management, from product development to client relationship management to reporting.

 - Whilst boards will continue to be held accountable by investment managers, stewardship will evolve to provide collaborative support and empower companies to deliver sustainable returns to their investors.

 - Stewardship will be highly objective-focused, and its effectiveness measured by robust systems and processes.

 - Investment managers will need to substantially increase, broaden and integrate different skillsets in their investment teams to deliver effective stewardship and collaborate with others.